60-Second Summary

 You can use automation to filter those leads out:

-If you’re interested in switching software or finding a new vendor, you’re probably going to ask around or – more likely – go straight to Google for a little recon work.
+If you’re interested in switching software or finding a new vendor, you’re probably going to ask around or – more likely – go straight to Google for a bit of recon.

 If you’re leveraging the right buyer intent software, you can still gain valuable insights into how prospects behave upon receiving your email.

-For instance, software like Mailshake can track key campaign metrics like email open rates and click monitoring so you can see what subject lines or content is relevant to specific stages in the buyer’s journey.
+For instance, software like Mailshake can track key campaign metrics, such as email open rates and click-through rates, so you can see which subject lines or content are relevant to specific stages in the buyer’s journey.

 When users reply, you can trigger automated follow-up emails using pre-made templates designed to further identify their buyer’s intent and assign them a lead score.